Algoinde/Audio/README.md

 * Grab your PC's sound
 * Send audio to whatever you need to (Discord, etc).

-The main purpose of Voicemeeter is to mix and route multiple audio sources, as well as creating a handy virtual audio device that will act as a fake speaker - it will take sound from your programs but instead of playing it, it will grab the audio and put it into Voicemeeter.
+The main purpose of Voicemeeter is to mix and route multiple audio sources, as well as creating a new output device.
+Programs can send audio to it but instead of playing it, it will grab the audio and put it into Voicemeeter.
 It's called Voicemeeter VAIO (virtual audio input-output).

 > [!NOTE]
 > In Playback, it will be called `Voicemeeter Input`.
 Why?
 From the point of view of Voicemeeter, that is indeed input.
-For other applications though, it sits at their output.
+For other applications though, it sits at their output and it is an *output device*.
 >
 > Same goes for Recording tab, where it will be called `Voicemeeter Output`.
-It is the overall output of Voicemeeter, but from the point of view of other programs, it will be their input.
+Voicemeeter will be the *audio source* in this case, and that device is "output of Voicemeeter".
+But from the point of view of other programs, it will be an input device, because they can listen to it.

 [ ... ]
 Player setup